wso2/docs-choreo-dev/en/docs/api-management/api-policies.md

 #### Policy versioning

 When it comes to policy versioning in Choreo or mediation dependencies, it is important to consider the major version changes in the Ballerina language.
-For example, when transitioning from update 1 to update 2 requires a major version increment, which can introduce significant incompatibilities.
+For example, transitioning from update 1 to update 2 requires a major version increment, which can introduce significant incompatibilities.

 Therefore, to ensure compatibility, the recommended approach is to version the policy package in a manner that the major version gets upgraded when the Choreo/mediation dependency version is upgraded to a major version.